Colorado

 Interest on Deposits: Colorado state law does not currently require landlords/property managers to pay tenants interest on security deposits.

-Information Provided to Tenant: There is currently no specific requirement for landlords/property managers to provide tenants with information about where the security deposit is held
+Information Provided to Tenant: Colorado state law does not currently require landlords/property managers to provide tenants with any specific information about where their security deposit is held.

 Deposit Refunds

-Timeline: Security deposits must be returned to the tenant within 30 days of the tenant vacating the property unless: (1) the lease specifies a longer period, which can be up to 60 days, or (2) the tenant is forced to vacate the property due to a hazardous condition that the landlord/property manager fails to repair, in which case the security deposit or portion thereof must be returned within 72 hours of vacancy.
+Timeline: Security deposits must be returned within 30 days after the lease ends or the tenant moves-out (whichever is later), unless the lease specifies a longer period, which can be up to 60 days.
+If the tenant is forced to move out because of a hazardous condition that the landlord/property manager did not repair, the security deposit must be returned within 72 hours of move-out.

 Permissible Deductions: Landlords/property managers may deduct the following from a security deposit: